I-Am-Jakoby/hak5-submissions/OMG/Payloads/OMG-Wallpaper-Troll/README.md

 ## Description

-This program enumerates a target PC to include Operating System, RAM Capacity, Public IP, and Email associated with microsoft account.
+This program enumerates a target PC to get their Name, GeoLocation (Latitude and Longitude), Public IP, Day password was last set, and wifi passwords
-The SSID and WiFi password of any current or previously connected to networks.
-It determines the last day they changed thier password and how many days ago.
-Once the information is gathered the script will pause until a mouse movement is detected Then the script uses Sapi speak to roast their set up and lack of security If wifi networks and passwords are detected wallpaper will be changed to image displaying that information Image generated will be saved to desktop, steganography is used to put hidden message at bottom of binary output of image generated
+This information will be saved to a file that is then converted to a .BMP image That image will be saved to their desktop and saved as their wallpaper Opening the image on their desktop with NotePad will reveal the binary code with a hidden message at the bottom of the file

 ## Getting Started

 ### Dependencies

-* DropBox - Your Shared link for the intended file
 * Windows 10,11

 <p align="right">(<a href="#top">back to top</a>)</p>